 3. Then click the task to “Record Your Poster Audio.”

-5. A little closer to the conference, a task will appear in your poster portal where you can request that a live Q&A Chat be scheduled during your presentation.
-Although not required, we highly recommend this interactive feature.
+5. Click the task “Live Q&A Chat” to schedule this feature during your presentation.
+Although not required, this interactive feature is highly recommended.
 During the scheduled time of your presentation, attendees can type-in their questions and you can respond in real-time from your poster portal.
-Watch for more details coming soon.

 To get started, we recommend first watching the step-by-step tutorial (above) to become familiar with the recording process.
 You may also wish to download the PDF of instructions for convenient reference.